 It was scheduled to take place on 11 September, with thousands expected to watch the parade through the centre of the capital.

 Pride in London traditionally takes place at the end of June or early July, but this year’s event was pushed back to September with the hope that the vaccine rollout would mean it would be safe for large crowds to come together.

-However, with mere weeks to go Pride in London made the decision that, after reviewing the UK government’s guidelines, the large-scale event could take place.
+However, with mere weeks to go Pride in London made the decision that, after reviewing the UK government’s guidelines, the large-scale event could not take place.